Ultimate NYC Bucket List

 Explore the American Museum of Natural History.
 This popular natural history museum on the Upper West Side offers pay-what-you-wish admission for everyone.

 You can choose the pass duration (between one day and ten days) and it gives you unlimited access to dozens of popular attractions in New York, all for one discounted price.
-It can save you a ton of money compared to buying tickets for these attractions individually.
+The New York Pass can save you a ton of money compared to buying tickets for these attractions individually.
 This is my number one tip for tourists who want to see and do as much as possible in New York!

 I hope these NYC bucket list ideas gave you some inspiration for your own bucket list!

-No matter how much time you have in New York, whether you’re just visiting for a few days or living here, creating your own bucket list will help you make the most out of all the city has to offer.
+No matter how much time you have in New York, whether you’re just visiting for a few days or living in the city, creating your own bucket list will help you make the most out of all the city has to offer.

 Looking for more New York content?
 Here are some of my most popular posts: